 Self-employment tax.
-Gains and losses from selling securities as part of a trading business are not subject to self-employment tax.
+Gains and losses from selling securities as a trader are not subject to self-employment tax.
 This is true whether the election is made or not.
+For an exception that applies to section 1256 contracts, see Self-Employment Income earlier under Section 1256 Contracts Marked to Market.